MateuszKepczynski/SpringBoot-CarRepairApp/README.md

 # SpringBoot Car Repair Shop App
-Simple app to manage shop. :) Also with REST.
+Simple app to manage shop. :) Also with REST, Hibernate, JPA, Thymeleaf.
 In future I'm planning to improve my app, and I'm planning to add login authentication, and validation on some forms.

 Front page: